-THE AARDVARK INTERNATIONAL PRINT TOUR
+THE AARDVARK INTERNATIONAL PRINTING TOUR

-Beginning in 2024, Enzo and his cousin Jonathan von Dehl set out on a world tour to discover and explore the global community of letterpress printers and artists who love the world of printing as much as they do.
-For each trip, they create a custom print to deliver to all the printers they visit along the way.
+Beginning in 2024, Enzo and his cousin Jonathan von Dehl set out to connect with the global community of letterpress printers and discover artists who love the world of printing as much as they do.

 TRIP 2: SOUTHERN SWING